Abstract

 Methods:

 A retrospective analysis was conducted at a tertiary care center, examining 112 patients who underwent first ray amputations between 2000 and 2023.
 The study compared outcomes over 5 years between transmetatarsal first ray amputation (n = 28) and hallux amputation (n = 84), which was defined as any amputation at the hallux.
-The primary outcome was ulcer recurrence; secondary outcomes were need for revision surgery and revision-free survival.
+The primary outcome was ulcer recurrence; secondary outcomes were needed for revision surgery and revision-free survival.
 Multivariable Cox regression analysis was performed, adjusting for age, sex, chronic kidney disease, peripheral arterial disease, coronary heart disease, and history of contralateral amputation.
 Additionally, a propensity score matched analysis was conducted to control for significant baseline age differences.

 Results: